Foundations of Reasoning with Uncertainty via Real-valued Logics

 Throughout this paper, we take the domain of each function in the real-valued logic to be \([0, 1]\) or \([0, 1] \times [0, 1]\) and the range to be \([0, 1]\).
 This is a common assumption for many real-valued logics, but all of our results go through with obvious modifications if the domains are \(D^k\) for possibly multiple choices of arity \(k\) and range \(D\), for arbitrary subsets \(D\) of the reals.
 We note that real-valued logic can be viewed as a special case of multi-valued logic \cite{rescher1969many}, although in multi-valued logic there is typically a finite set of truth values, not necessarily linearly ordered.

-We also provide a \emph{decision procedure for deciding, whether a set of our sentences logically implies another of our sentences}, under certain natural assumptions.
-We implemented the decision algorithm, dubbed \textbf{SoCRAtic} logic (for \textbf{So}und and \textbf{C}omplete \textbf{R}eal-valued \textbf{A}xioma\textbf{tic} logic), which we describe in detail and make available in source code form in the supplementary material.
+We also provide a decision procedure for deciding, whether a set of our sentences logically implies another of our sentences, for certain real-valued logics, under certain natural assumptions.
+We implemented the decision algorithm, dubbed \textbf{SoCRAtic} logic (for \textbf{So}und and \textbf{C}omplete \textbf{R}eal-valued \textbf{A}xioma\textbf{tic} logic), which we describe in detail and make available in source code.

 Our sentences allow arbitrary real-valued logics, as does our sound and complete axiomatization, but our decision procedure depends heavily on the choice of real-valued logic, and in particular is tailored towards {\L}ukasiewicz and G\"odel logic.
 This is because a key portion of our decision procedure is linear programming, and we depend on the essentially linear nature of {\L}ukasiewicz logic and the ease of dealing with min and max in G\"odel logic.